 OUR BELIEFS AND PRINCIPLES

-Respect for the dignity of the individual and the importance of each individual’s human rights form the basis of the behaviours we expect in every workplace and are communicated through our Code of Business Standards.
+Respect for the dignity of the individual and the importance of each individual’s human rights form the basis of the behaviours we expect in every workplace and are communicated through our Code of Business Conduct.
 We will not accept any form of discrimination, bullying or harassment.
 We require all our managers to implement and adhere to policies designed to ensure equality of opportunity and inclusion for all Post Office employees.
+We provide a range of resources and training for managers and employees to support this and engage with employee networks to gain additional input on best practice.

 OUR POLICIES

-We operate a number of policies to ensure we are conducting business in an ethical and transparent manner.
+We operate several policies to ensure we are conducting business in an ethical and transparent manner.
 These include:

 Our Code is a centrepiece to our ethical culture.
 It sets out what we stand for, the principles we hold ourselves accountable to and the expectations we have for how we act and how we make decisions.